kingyin3613/kingyin3613.github.io/content/coupling.md

 <img src="assets/coupling/poro.png"   width="75%" height="75%"/>
 </p>

-This is a one-way coupling situation, the uncoupled radial fluid pressure $P_f$ diffused from the inner surface throughout a thick-walled cylinder, at the steady-state, the fluid pressure field can be expressed as:
+This is essentially an one-way coupling situation, the uncoupled radial fluid pressure $P_f$ diffused from the inner surface throughout a thick-walled cylinder, at the steady-state, the fluid pressure field can be expressed as:

 $$
 P_{\mathrm{f}}=P_{\mathrm{fi}} \frac{\ln \frac{r_0}{r_r}}{\ln \frac{r_0}{r_{\mathrm{i}}}}